Prison deaths mount in El Salvador's gang crackdown

 The official cause of death?
 Pulmonary edema.

-Jesús Joya has worked to correct his brother's name, which he believes was misrendered by authorities to obscure his death.
-He convinced the government to exhume Henry's body so that he could be buried where their grandparents lived, but first he brought the casket back to his neighborhood, so all the friends of this man could say goodbye.
+Jesús Joya worked to correct his brother's name, which he believes was misrendered by authorities to obscure his death.
+He convinced the government to exhume Henry's body so that he could be buried where their grandparents lived, but first he brought the casket back to his neighborhood, so all of Henry's friends could say goodbye.

 The prison "had my phone number," he said.
-"I haven't changed my number in 15 years here in El Salvador and they never told me: 'Look, your brother is sick; look, this happened to your brother.'"
+"They never told me: 'Look, your brother is sick; look, this happened to your brother.'"

 "He was in good health," he said.
 "The only thing wrong was his head."